kt3k/gameloop/README.md

 Starts the game loop and returns a promise which will resolve when the loop is stopped.

+This throws when it's called during it's already running.

 ## `loop.stop(): void`

 Stops the game loop.